 During the last years, my group has focused on the development of analysis tools for high-throughput sequencing data (Althammer et al. 2011, Sebestyén et al. 2014, Alamancos et al. 2015), which allowed us to make important contributions in the understanding of gene regulation through multiple collaborations.
 One of them, during a research stay of 3 months in Toronto University in 2013, funded by the Spanish Ministry of Education (Raj et al. Mol Cell 2014).
 More recently, my group collaborated with other scientists to propose a novel mechanism of regulation of alternative splicing through the binding of Argonaute proteins to intragenic transcriptional enhancers (Alló et al. PNAS 2014).

 Current focus of my research group is to study the role of RNA processing alterations in cancer.
-We have recently performed one of the first exhaustive analyses of splicing alterations using multiple cancer types (Sebestyen et al. 2015, Sebestyén et al. 2016, Trincado et al. 2016) and now plan to develop tools to identify those alterations with potential therapeutic relevance, with the overall goal of contributing to current cancer genomic strategies of prognosis and therapy selection.
+We have recently performed one of the first exhaustive analyses of splicing alterations using multiple cancer types (Sebestyen et al. 2015, Sebestyén et al. 2016).
+We have described alterations in splicing factors and alternative splicing events related to cell proliferation (Sebestyén et al. 2016), cancer progression, and metastasis (Trincado et al. 2016).
+We have also recently described that splicing changes in cancer recapitulate the functional impacts of cancer mutations (Climente-Gonzalez et al. 2017).
+We now plan to develop tools to identify those alterations with potential therapeutic relevance, with the overall goal of contributing to current cancer genomic strategies of prognosis and therapy selection.